tohagan/firebase-typescript-koa-starter/README.md

 1. Login from the command line

        $ firebase login

 Normally you'd then initialise your new Firebase project ... with `firebase init` but DON'T do this for this starter kit as you'd overwrite the `firebase.json` file needed by this kit!
-For this starter kit, we've selected Firestore, Database, Functions, Hosting and Storage services.
-I've not included the new Google Run service.
+For this starter kit, we've selected Database, Firestore, Functions, Hosting and Storage services.
+We've not included the new Google Run service.

 Review all the service settings in `firebase.json` and remove those you don't need (normally `firebase init` would prompt you for these).
 You'll likely only want to use one of the databases in your final project.
 It's OK to use both.